 For my personal use I made the aqua, blue and white theme to go along with the color scheme in my living room.
 Make sure you play along with the creative challenge.
 We really do mean it when we say we want you to share what you make.
 Nothing makes us happier than to know that we have inspired someone to make themselves happy and created something beautiful

 Make a key chain – a quick crafty gift that you can make with ease.
-These crafty key chains make a perfect Valentine gift for your girlfriends.
+These crafty key chains make a perfect Valentine gift for your girlfriends, guy friends or for any day of the year.
 I made 5 in about an hour.
-The ribbon and the belting came from Hobby Lobby and were onside for 50% off.
+The ribbon and the belting came from Hobby Lobby and were on sale for 50% off.
 Since the ribbon was on sale I had to purchase multiple designs.
-They know how to get me with a coupon.
+Really I did becasue hey know how to get me with a sale and a coupon.
 The metal hardware came from Dritz and are packaged as Key Fob Hardware Sets.
 I would never have thought to call them a key fob.
 They can be purchased at most big box stores and online.
 The hardware was the most expensive part of the project and I think a single set was maybe $2 and the 5 set package was around $5.
 Naturally I purchased the 5 pack and had to make 5.
 That was how I justified buying all the different ribbon.

 To make the crafty key chain: